http://music.asp.radford.edu/festivals/bartok/bartok.htm

 Bartók-Kabalevsky-Prokofiev Master Class

 A very limited number of Master Classes will be offered during the competition.
-Each Master Class will take place only after your international jury performance.
-The Master Class will be presented by the full jury panel.
-A number of jury members will come on stage next to the performer and publicly share suggestions, recommendations, and artistic criticism.
-If you wish to be considered for a Master Class, please specify at the time of your application.
+If you wish to be considered for a Master Class, please specify it at the time of your application.

 Un numero ristretto di Master Class verra' offerto durante l'IBLA GRAND PRIZE.
-Si potra' ricevere un Master Class solo dopo aver eseguito la prova pubblica per la Giuria Internazionale.
-Il Master Class sara' tenuto davanti all'intera Giuria.
-Alcuni membri della Guria saliranno sul palcoscenico ed inizieranno un scambio artistico di commenti e critiche volti a sostenere e migliorare la comprensione ed esecuzione dei brani scelti.
 Per essere inclusi nella programmazione dei Master Class, per favore indicarlo nella domanda di iscrizione.

 back to top